-Fostering kittens and puppies, cats or dogs is a delightful way to share your love.
+Fostering kittens and puppies, cats or dogs, is a delightful way to share your love.
 Nurturing the life of a cat or dog in need is deeply satisfying and connects foster ‘parents’ with the community in so many ways.
-From setting up a safe space in your home to accommodate furry visitors to getting out for daily walks that open you to connecting with neighbors you didn’t even know—being a foster parent provides a foundation of love and security that these animals desperately need.
+From setting up a safe space in your home to accommodate furry visitors, to getting out for daily walks that open you to connecting with neighbors you didn’t even know, being a foster parent provides the foundation of love and security that these animals desperately need.

 An animal who is in rehabilitation often needs the nourishment of human companionship to facilitate healing.
-If you aren’t up for a basket-load of puppies, then opening your home to an animal who’s on the mend could present a great fit for a low-key lifestyle.
+If you aren’t up for a whole litter of puppies, then opening your home to an animal who’s on the mend could present a great fit for a low-key lifestyle.

 SPECIAL FOSTER NEEDS: We are in need for foster volunteers for our House Rabbits.
 Please contact Foster for more information on how you can provide a safe and nuturing foster environment.

 Our full-service public hospital is at the heart of everything we do.
 On a typical day there are dozens of spays and neuters along with a dose of dental cleanings, vaccinations, blood drawings, x-rays, flying pee, post-recovery cat loving, yummy snacks, mirthful co-workers and an occasional emergency surgery.
 If you’re considering a career as a vet technician, nurse or doctor, meaningful volunteer experience with the Sonoma Humane Society could be at the foundation of your future.